-GERMANY BELGIUN FRANCE ITALY LUXEMBOURG NETHERLANDS AMOUNTS (1) Pensions Widow (widower) 6/10 of pension for occupa- tional invalidity with reference to actual period of membership - for widows under 45 6/10 of general invalidity pension with reference to a nominal period of member- ship longer 1 than the actual period - for widow (widower over 45, or disabled or with dependent children thetical retirement pension of the insured person calculated at household rate.
-No widower's pension) 1/2 of pension or annuity received by the deceased 60% of the insured person's invalidity or old-age pen- sion in accordance with the minimum and maximum levels laid down for the insured person's pension 2/3 of fixed amount and 60% of supplement5 plus further supplement of Lfrs.
-2 200 (index=100) p.a. for each dependent child If insured person dies before 55, 60% of special supplements 5 provided that the widow fulfils the con- ditions (see Note 1 of preceding table) Annual sum (at 1 August 1970): Widow only: Fl.
-4 194 p.a.
-Widow with dependent children: Fl.
-5 952 p.a.
-6 Widow's remarriage Pension is discontinued; grant of 5 years' pension Pension is discontinued; grant of 2 years' pension Pension is discontinued Pension is discontinued; grant of 2 years' pension Pension is discontinued, grant of 60 months' pay- ments if remarried before 50 (36 months' payments over 50), not including special supplements Pension is discontinued: grant of l year's pension Orphans (= fatherless or motherless children) 1/10 of general invalidity pension (see above) plus children's supplement as for general old-age or invalidity scheme (=1/10 of insured 2 persons' average earnings) No orphans' pension; see special family allowances scheme No orphans' pension: see family allowances scheme In conjunction with surviving spouse's pension: 20% per child; but for 3 or more children, 40% divi- ded by the number of child- ren If not, see Orphans (both parents) below 1/3 of fixed amount plus 20% of supplement plus further supplement of Lfrs.1 100 (index=100) p.a. for each dependent child4 If insured person dies before 55, 20% of special supplements5 Only children from a dissolved marriage where the surviving spouse has not remarried; Amount: see below 4 Orphans (= children having lost both parents) 1/5 of the general invalid- ity pension plus children's supplement as for general old-age or invalidity scheme2 No orphans' pension; see special family allowances scheme No orphans' pension: see family allowances scheme 40% per child.
-3 children and over, 100% divided by the number of children Double the pension for fatherless or motherless children 4 Children 4 aged: p.a. under 10 Fl.
-1 338 10-16 Fl.
-1 986 over 16-27 Fl.
-2 586 (at 1 August 1970)
+GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS AMOUNTS 1.
+Pensions Widow (widower) invalidity with reference to ac- tical retirement pension of the insured person calculated at household rate.
+No widower's pension 1/2 of holder's old-age pension 1/2 of pension or annuity received by the deceased Minimum: FF 1950 (7).
+10% supplement where the person concerned has at least 3 dependent children brought up by him for 9 years before their 16th birthday 60% of the insured person's invalidity or old-age pension in accordance with the minimum and maximum levels laid down for the insured person's pension 2/3 of fixed amount and 60% of supplement (5) plus further supplement of Lfrs.
+2200 (index = 100) p. a. for each dependent child If insured person dies before 55, 60% of special supplements (5) provided that the widow fulfils the conditions (see Note 1 of preceding table) Widow with dependent children: (6) Fl.
+7596 p. a.
+Widow's remarriage Pension is discontinued; grant of 5 years' pension Pension is discontinued; grant of 2 years' pension Pension is discontinued .
+Pension is discontinued; grant of 2 years' pension Pension is discontinued, grant of 60 months' payments if remarried before 50 (36 months' payments over 50), not including special supplements of 1 year's pension Orphans (= fatherless or motherless children) 1/10 of general invalidity pension (see above) plus children's supplement as for general old-age or invalidity scheme (= 1/10 of insured persons' average earnings (2) No orphans' pension; see family allowances scheme (1) In conjunction with surviving spouse's pension: 20% per child; but for 3 or more children, 40% divided by the number of children (3) (2) If not, see Orphans (both parents) below plement of Lfrs.
+1100 (index = 100) p. a. for each dependent child (4) If insured person dies before 55. spouse has not remarried; Amount: see below (4) Orphans (= children having lost both parents) 1/5 of the general invalidity pension plus children's supplement as for general old-age or invalidity scheme (2) No orphans' pension; see special family allowances scheme No orphans' pension: see family allowances scheme 40% per child.
+3 children and over, 100% divided by the num- ber of children Double the pension for fatherless or motherless children (4) Children (4) aged: under 10 F1.
+172 10-16 F1.
+255 over 16-27 F1.
+332 (6)

-Where the deceased insured person is not 55 or over, the actual membership period is increased by the period between death and age of 55, subject to certain conditions.
+(1) Where the deceased insured person is not 55 or over, the actual membership period is increased by the period between death and age of 55, subject to certain conditions.

-2Since these pensions in any case exceed family allowances, the latter are discontinued.
+(2) Since these pensions in any case exceed family allowances, the latter are discontinued.

-3No entitlement to family allowances unless the widow works.
+(3) No entitlement to family allowances unless the widow works.

-4No restriction on combination with family allowances.
+(4) No restriction on combination with family allowances.

-5See Invalidity Table.
+(5) See Invalidity Table.

-6A "holiday allowance", equal to 3% of the annual pension in 1970 and 6% from 1971, is paid once a year.
+(6) A "holiday allowance", equal to 6% of the pension due for the 12 months preceding the month of May is paid once a year.